polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 **Typical Applications:**
 - **BLS Signatures**: BLS signatures support efficient aggregation, allowing thousands of signatures to be verified as one.
-- **zkSNARK Verification**: Groth16 and other pairing-based proof systems use BLS12-381 for proof verification.
+- **zkSNARK Verification**: Groth16 and other pairing-based proof systems use BLS12-381.
 - **Cross-chain bridges**: Enables verification of consensus proofs from other chains using BLS12-381 for trustless bridging.